ckunchur/MindStorm/README.md

 - run `npm install`
 - run `npx expo start`

-If testing both frontend and backend at same time, run each in separate terminals.

 ## Notes:
 - Login is currently not working (Sign up is!).
 Will be resolved ASAP!
 - We are currently not working on VoiceAssistant code (will not look updated from sprint 2)